-Process Affected: (See process descriptions in Appendix A) Process 1 - Good Faith Effort
+Process 1 - Good Faith Effort

 SCDOT's Supplemental Spec states that compliance with the DBE contract goals and commitments shall be assessed by SCDOT on a monthly basis.
 An information review of DBE contract goals and commitments occur during regularly scheduled project progress meetings.
 If the DBE goal is at risk of not being met, the RCE will have a discussion with the prime contractor.
 Information regarding the DBE contract goal is not relayed to MSBA.